 - Device migration

-- Hypervolemia — fluid buildup in blood
+- Hypervolemia — fluid buildup in the blood

 In severe cases involving the side effects listed above, the “non-surgical” experience of Essure can end up requiring one or more surgeries to remove or reverse the initial procedure.
 Some women are required to receive a full hysterectomy in which the uterus, fallopian tubes, and cervix are removed.
 Hysterectomies can cause additional health problems for women.